- What is metformin?

 Metformin is no exception.
 If you are taking metformin, you may want to adjust your diet accordingly.

-Read on to find out why and learn which foods to include in your metformin diet and what you should avoid when taking metformin.
+Read on to find out why and learn what foods have natural metformin and what foods you should avoid when taking metformin.

 Below are six foods you to avoid while taking metformin.